 How to Season

 I use a combination of smoked paprika, garlic powder, onion powder, chili powder, and brown sugar or sweetener.
-Here are some other amazing options:
+You can also use a store-bought chicken or poultry rub.

 Detailed measurements and full instructions can be found in the recipe card at the bottom of this post.